kilfour/QuickFuzzr/full-doc.md

 Each entry includes a concise description of its purpose and behavior, serving as a quick lookup for day-to-day use or library integration.

-If you're looking for examples or background explanations, see the main documentation.
+If you're looking for examples or background explanations, see the guide or cookbook.

 All examples and summaries are real, verified through executable tests, ensuring what you see here is exactly what QuickFuzzr does.
 ### Contents